-Guaranteed benefit 75/75 guarantee policy 75/100 guarantee policy 100/100 guarantee policy Maturity guarantee (on the maturity guarantee date) No less than 75% of the policy. oremiums allocated to your No less than the sum of: 100% of the premiums allocated to your policy for 15 years or more; and 75% of the premiums allocated to your policy for less than 15 years.
-Death benefit guarantee (on the death of the last annuitant) No less than 75% of the premiums allocated to your policy. under age 80, and Increasing from 75 per cent to ated to your policy when the annuitant is to 100 per cent over a six year period on policy when the annuitant is age 80 and Optional benefits Reset options (reset fee applicable) Reset option is not available.
+Guaranteed benefit 75/75 guarantee policy 75/100 guarantee policy 100/100 guarantee policy Maturity guarantee (on the maturity guarantee date) No less than 75% of the premiums allocated to your policy.
+No less than the sum of: 100% of the premiums allocated to your policy for 15 years or more; and 75% of the premiums allocated to your policy for less than 15 years Death benefit guarantee (on the death of the last annuitant) No less than 75% of the premiums allocated to your policy.
+No less than the sum of: • 100% of the premiums allocated to your policy when the annuitant is under age 80, and • Increasing from 75 per cent to 100 per cent over a six year period on premiums allocated to your policy when the annuitant is age 80 and older Optional benefits Reset options (reset fee applicable) Reset option is not available.
 Death benefit guarantee reset option only (see Fees and expenses paid directly by you for applicable reset fees).
 Death benefit guarantee and/or maturity guarantee reset options (see Fees and expenses paid directly by you for applicable reset fees).